Snake Eyes (2021 film): Production

 With Golding replacing Ray Park from the original G.I.
 Joe movies, writer Larry Hama said "Some people are saying that casting Golding 'fixes' the character of Snake-Eyes, but I disagree.
 I had wanted to keep him ambiguous until Hasbro introduced Storm Shadow as the only Asian character and made him a bad guy.
 I decided to 'fix' that by delving into his background and gradually turning him into a good guy.
 This is why Snake-Eyes is a White guy."

+Japanese action choreographer Kenji Tanigaki served as the action director and stunt coordinator for the film.
+He was brought onto the project on the recommendation of Chad Stahelski to the producers.
+Initially, Tanigaki was attached to the film solely as a choreographer, but Stahelski later recommended that he take on the additional role of second unit director.

 Filming began on October 15, 2019, in Vancouver and was expected to continue until December 9.
 Filming moved to Japan on January 10, 2020, and wrapped on February 26, 2020.
 Golding announced in March 2021 that reshoots for the film had occurred.

 Filming locations in Japan included Kishiwada Castle and Engyō-ji.

+In June 2021, the month before the film's release, Paramount revealed a series of "moving posters" (very brief videos) of the main characters.

 Release

 Snake Eyes was released on July 23, 2021, in Dolby Cinema and IMAX.
 It was originally scheduled for release on March 27, 2020, before being delayed to October 16, and then a week later to October 23.
 The film was then removed from the release schedule on July 27, due to nationwide theater closures in the United States in the wake of the COVID-19 pandemic.
 Paramount later rescheduled the film for October 22, 2021, before it was moved up to July 23.